ivy-net/Ivynet/devops/packer/README.md

 ```
 gcloud compute scp  --zone "us-central1-a"  --project "ivynet-tests" metadata.json  $VMNAME:
 ```
-The VM should have a network tag _holeksy-eigenda_ to enable firewall setup.
-I don't know how to do this from commandline, yet.

 ## On the machine

 * The `/opt/ivynet/bin` directory is added to the $PATH variable.
 * On the client VM all extra repositories store in the `/opt/ivynet/resources` are owned by the `ivynet` user.
 It might be the easiest to use this user for any build process.